(CNN)Here's some background information about volcanoes, mountains that open downward to a reservoir of molten rock.

 April 14-21, 2010 - A stronger eruption of Eyjafjallajokull expels an ash cloud 30,000 feet into the air, shutting down airports in northern and western Europe for a week.
 The International Air Transport Association (IATA) estimates that the work disruption due to volcanic ash cost the airline industry $1.7 billion in revenue.
 (VEI 4)

 September 27, 2014 - Mount Ontake in Japan erupts suddenly, engulfing hikers in an ash cloud.
-The known death toll is 55.
+At least 57 people are killed.